-- Display pesticide safety information in a central location. - Annually train uncertified workers and handlers on general pesticide safety principles. - Provide personal protective clothing and equipment to employees. - Provide a decontamination site (water, soap, towels, and coveralls). - Provide transportation to an emergency medical facility for employees who are poisoned or injured by pesticide exposure.

-- Maintain training and pesticide records for two years. - Notify employees about pesticide applications (see below).
+- Display pesticide safety information in a central location. - Annually train uncertified workers and handlers on general pesticide safety principles. - Provide personal protective clothing and equipment to employees. - Provide a decontamination site (water, soap, towels, and coveralls). - Provide transportation to an emergency medical facility for employees who are poisoned or injured by pesticide exposure. - Maintain training and pesticide records for two years. - Notify employees about pesticide applications (see below).

-For more information about the WPS and the training requirements for uncertified workers and handlers, download the How to Comply With the 2015 Revised Worker Protection Standard for Agriculture Pesticides from the Pesticide Educational Resources Collaborative (PERC) website (http:// pesticideresources.org/wps/inventory. html).
+Pesticide handlers (including mixing/ loading) who are not family members must be a minimum of 18 years of age.
+For more information about the WPS and the training requirements for uncertified workers and handlers, download the How to Comply With the 2015 Revised Worker Protection Standard for Agriculture Pesticides from the Pesticide Educational Resources Collaborative (PERC) website (http:// pesticideresources.org).
 This website also has EPA-approved training videos for workers and handlers.